About Me

 - Science outreach: Get the general public more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.

-👨👩👧👦I am also the mom of a toddler and a baby, so if you’d like to connect to chat about balancing family and research, I don’t have much advice but lots of experience to share, and I am motivated to make research a more supportive place for young families.
+👨👩👧👦I am also the mom of a two toddlers, so if you’d like to connect to chat about balancing family and research, I don’t have much advice but lots of experience to share, and I am motivated to make research a more supportive place for young families.

 News